Our Mission and Values

 Inspiring...
 Achieving...
 Progressing...

-Our mission statement is "to inspire you, to help you to achieve all that you can and to help you to progress to a successful and fulfilling future".
+Our mission is to inspire you, to help you to achieve all that you can and to help you to progress to a successful and fulfilling future.

-At Regent College we place great importance on your aspirations and ambitions, as well as the needs of you as an individual.
-Our students enjoy their time here, we work hard to ensure evry individual succeeds and all that we do is guided by our core values and beliefs, listed below:
+We place great importance on your personal aspirations and ambitions, as well as being committed to understanding and meeting your needs as an individual.
+Our students enjoy their time here and we work hard to ensure every individual succeeds in order to fullfil their potential and progress.

 The college regularly reviews our mission and values, as part of producing a rolling 3 year development plan.
 If you would like to comment on our current or future plans, or if you are able to to support us in the delivery of any aspect of the plan, please contact us using the following e-mail link: email@example.com

 Please follow this link for a full copy of 2017/18 term dates

 Enrolments begin from Wednesday 23rd August and staged induction takes place from Monday 4th September.

 Information will be contained in enrolment confirmation letters about induction and specific start dates/times for each student.

 At the start of the new academic year the Principal and Senior Management Team are delighted to welcome all new parents to the college for an evening of information and discussion.